Pike and shot: Ratios

 The proportion of melee weapons to shot varied depending on the state and era, as did the exact weapons used.
 In general, the later the date, the more prominent firearms were.
 Due to this, the role of the pike changed over time.
 In the late 15th century and the first half of the 16th, the pike was an offensive weapon; by the end of the 16th and into the 17th, its niche was primarily defensive, though this did not preclude fights between pikemen.
 The push of pike became rare and battles were increasingly resolved by shooting.
 Directly linked to this was halberds becoming less common, as their primary role in breaking the push became less relevant and their secondary role (repulsing cavalry) was better filled by more pikes: the French regulars abandoned the halberd in 1568 (aside from NCOs), and the Dutch not long after, while the Spanish army, as well as those of various Holy Roman Empire states, would continue to use the halberd in limited numbers into the mid-17th century (the English used the similar billhook).
-The predominance of shooting was not a universal advancement, however.
+However, the predominance of shooting was not a universal advancement.
 For example, in the Wars of Religion of the 1560s and 1570s, 54% of wounds suffered by French soldiers were inflicted by swords, these being the most common weapons on the battlefield as pikemen, halberdiers, arquebusiers, musketeers, and cavalry all carried them as sidearms.Jeremy Black, "European Warfare: 1494–1660", Routledge 2002, p.
 39-40.

 In 1471, the Burgundian State organized its army into 1,250 lances of nine men each, thus its forces were 2/8 heavy cavalry (men-at-arms and sergeants), 3/8 mounted archers (who also carried hand weapons and could fight dismounted), 1/8 pikemen, 1/8 crossbowmen, and 1/8 handgunners; the last man in each lance was a noncombatant page.

 The Black Army of Hungary was one of the first forces to use the arquebus to a large degree.
 In its 1477 to 1488 wars, 25 percent of its soldiers had firearms (both arquebuses and more primitive handgonnes), an unusually high ratio for the time.
 The average in Europe by the end of the 15th century was that 10 percent of the infantry were equipped with firearms.